 Bento provides a strong user experience and advanced technology.
 The setup is simple, and they offer a free sixty-day trial for up to fifty cards.
 After sixty days, monthly subscription prices range from $29 to $149, based on the number of cards you need.

-- Features: Spend controls, corporate cards, virtual cards, invoice payments, analytics and reporting, accounting integration, receipt capture, mobile app
+- Features: Spend controls, corporate cards, virtual cards for business, invoice payments, analytics and reporting, accounting integration, receipt capture, mobile app

 - Rewards: None